imsuraj16/imsuraj16/README.md

-# Hi there 👋, I'm [Your Name]
+# Hi there 👋, I'm Suraj Verma

 ## 🚀 About Me
-I'm a [Your Title/Role] passionate about [Your Interests].
-I enjoy [Something you enjoy doing related to programming/technology].
+I'm a Frontend Developer passionate about web development.
+I enjoy building responsive and interactive web applications.

-- 🔭 I'm currently working on [Current Project]
+- 🔭 I'm currently working on React projects
-- 🌱 I'm currently learning [What you're learning]
+- 🌱 I'm currently learning React and eager to learn backend in upcoming days (MERN Stack)
-- 👯 I'm looking to collaborate on [Types of projects you're interested in]
+- 👯 I'm looking to collaborate on web development projects
 - 💬 Ask me about [Your expertise areas]
 - 📫 How to reach me: [Your email or social media links]
 - 😄 Pronouns: [Your pronouns]